Skip to main content

 Select Add another Autodiscovery Schedule when editing the job to create a run schedule for the job.

-A note on autodiscovery scheduling behavior: Newly created jobs will not run on the first day they are created to prevent an unintentionally large number of jobs from running initially.
-If you would like to run a job after its initial creation, simply select the Run Now button next to the job after creation.
+Newly created jobs do not run on the first day they are created to prevent an unintentionally large number of jobs from running initially.
+To run a job after its initial creation, select the Run Now button next to the job.

 SNMP job statusSNMP job status